OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 - Alice has authored notebooks that she wants to share with her colleagues.
-Maybe the notebooks automatize some complicated processes and present them in the form of interactive web applications built using Jupyter widgets.
+Maybe the notebooks automatize some complicated processes and present them in the form of interactive web applications built using Jupyter widgets ([minimal demo](https://mybinder.org/v2/gh/oschuett/appmode/master?urlpath=%2Fapps%2Fexample_app.ipynb)).
   Think of a wizard to setup parameters and data, run a computation, and visualize the results.

 Setup: